sheepla/gofind/README.md

 Simply specify the keywords in the arguments e.g. package name (`template`), symbol name (`io.Reader`), multiple keywords (`json OR yaml`) etc.

+To see examples of keywords to search for, check [search-help](https://pkg.go.dev/search-help) on pkg.go.dev.

 It can be output the result in JSON format by specifying the `-j`, `--json` option.

 By default, it searches for packages, but you can also search for symbols with the `-s`, `--symbol` option.

 ```
 Usage: